 Uses the MLME-SETKEYS.request primitive to configure the temporal GTK and, the IGTK when present if management frame protection is negotiated, and the BIGTK if beacon protection is enabled, into the MAC.

-Responds by creating and sendingConstructs and sends message 2 of the group key handshake to the Authenticator and incrementing the replay counter.
+Responds by creating and sendingConstructs (as described in 12.7.7.3) and sends message 2 of the group key handshake to the Authenticator and incrementing the replay counter.

 NOTE—The Authenticator increments and uses a new Key Replay Counter field value on every message 1 instance, even retries, because the message 2 responding to an earlier message 1 might have been lost.
 If the Authenticator did not increment the replay counter, the Supplicant discards the retry, and no responding message 2 ever arrives.